 \paragraph{Functions expressible with Decoder-only and Encoder-only Transformers.} We demonstrate that the sets of functions expressible by decoder-only and encoder-only Transformers are not comparable, which goes against intuition that the expressivity of encoders would subsume that of decoders.
 Rather, there exist functions expressible with decoder-only Transformers that are not expressible with encoder-only Transformers, and vice versa, as well as functions expressible by both architectures.

 \paragraph{Complexity of Decoder-only and Encoder-only Transformers.} Based on the minimum time and space complexities, we give a description of the functions that can be performed by decoder-only and encoder-only Transformers.
 We propose an auto-regressive task that can be performed by encoder-only Transformers, and cannot be performed by decoder-only Transformers (given that some mild assumptions hold).
-We validate our hypothesis with small experiments using small decoder-only and encoder-only Transformers, as well as experiments fine-tuning GPT-4o \citep{openai2024gpt4technicalreport} and Llama3-8B \citep{dubey2024llama3herdmodels}.
+We validate our hypothesis with small experiments using small decoder-only and encoder-only Transformers, as well as experiments fine-tuning GPT-4o \citep{openai2024gpt4technicalreport}, Llama3-8B \citep{dubey2024llama3herdmodels}, and BERT~\citep{devlin2019bertpretrainingdeepbidirectional}.

-\paragraph{More Realistic Tasks.} We compare the performance of decoder-only and encoder-only Transformers on a range of more realistic tasks.
-We test the sample complexity and length generalization capabilities of decoders and encoders using addition tasks~\citep{leeteaching}.
-We also train both architectures to perform in-context learning~\citep{icl} on various simple functions, such as linear functions and two-layer neural networks.
-Additionally, we train small decoder-only and encoder-only Transformers on a large text dataset~\citep{Gokaslan2019OpenWeb} to assess their performance in language modeling tasks.
+\paragraph{Experiments on Small-Scale Language Modeling Tasks.} We compare the performance of decoder-only and encoder-only Transformers on a range of small-scale language modeling tasks.
+We test the sample complexity and length generalization capabilities of decoders and encoders using arithmetic tasks~\citep{leeteaching}.
+We also train both models to perform in-context learning~\citep{icl} on various simple functions.
+Additionally, we train small decoder-only and encoder-only Transformers on a large text dataset~\citep{Gokaslan2019OpenWeb} and assess their performance on language modeling tasks.